gentakojima/emojione-picker-ubuntu/README.md

 This method does not require root access.
 If you run it as root, the picker will be installed for all users.

-  1. Clone the repository: `git clone https://github.com/gentakojima/emojione-picker-ubuntu`
+  1. Clone the repository and cd into it: `git clone https://github.com/gentakojima/emojione-picker-ubuntu; cd emojione-picker-ubuntu`
   2. Checkout the latest stable release.
 List the available releases: `git tag -l` and checkout, for example: `git checkout v0.1` (you can ignore this step to build the current development version instead, that may or may not work properly).
-  3. Just run `./install.sh`
+  3. Run `./install.sh`
-  4. If you want to uninstall it later, just issue the `./install.sh` again.
+  4. If you want to uninstall it later, just run `./install.sh` again.

 ## How to run it